Here’s an excellent example of how to build a movement at a conference.

 What would success look like?

-The summit was designed around a set of “shirtsleeve sessions”, where participants—after some short stimulating talks by expert “igniters”—divided into small groups to discuss three principle goals and formulate key strategies to address them.
+We designed the summit around a set of “shirtsleeve sessions”.
+We began some short stimulating talks by expert “igniters”.
+Next, participants divided into small groups to discuss three principle goals and formulate key strategies to address them.
 At a working group meeting at the end of the first day we had to decide how best to use thirty minutes that had been scheduled the following morning before the next shirtsleeve session.
 Someone proposed that we ask participants to share their answers to the question “What would success look like?” either from a personal or group perspective.
-The working group liked this idea, whereupon I suggested that answers be written on large sticky notes and displayed in a central location during the day.
+The working group liked this idea.
+I suggested that answers be written on large sticky notes and displayed in a central location during the day.
 This allowed the group to view all the responses during breaks, rather than hearing just a few of them in the limited time available.

-The participants liked this activity, and soon a large grid of answers had been posted on a lobby wall right outside the breakout rooms, available for all to see.
+The participants liked this activity.
+Soon, a large grid of answers was posted on a lobby wall outside the breakout rooms, available for all to see.

 During the afternoon, another working group member had the bright idea to review and categorize the sticky notes’ contents.
 At a subsequent working group meeting we agreed that during the closing session she would briefly share seven groupings she had devised that covered just about all the definitions of success that participants had proposed:

 - A “trail map” for the future.
 During the event, one participant said the meeting was more like a base camp than a summit.
-The metaphor stuck, and we started thinking of our journey as an expedition that needs a trail map to be successful.
+The metaphor stuck.
+We started thinking of our journey as an expedition that needs a trail map to be successful.

 - Inclusiveness.
 As the organization adjusted to working with a broader community of interest, issues of how to expand connections and social equity are important.

 - Public relations and messaging.
-Successfully framing USGBC’s messages so that people understand that choices they make in their home and business can enhance their family’s and employees’ health is key.
+Successfully framing USGBC’s messages is key.
+This helps people understand that choices they make in their home and business can enhance their family’s and employees’ health.

 - Standards.
 How do we emphasize and integrate knowledge and actions that improve well-being into existing standards?